 Introduces contemporary mathematics and its connection to society and includes management science, statistics, coding theory, social choice and decision making, growth models, and geometric size and shape.
 This course will not serve as a prerequisite to any other course.
-Prerequisite: Mathematics subscore of 24 or above on the ACT, 561 or above on the SAT, or a satisfactory score on the mathematics placement exam.
-Students not meeting this prerequisite must pass MTH 123 with a grade of C- or higher.
+Prerequisite: Mathematics subscore of 22 or above on the ACT, 540 or above on the SAT, or a satisfactory score on the mathematics placement exam.
+Students not meeting this prerequisite must pass MTH 120.